letsencrypt/website/content/en/certificates.md

 We have also issued a new ECDSA intermediate ("E1"), which we will begin issuing from soon.
 This page will be updated when that bringup is complete.

 Our other intermediates ("R4" and "E2") are reserved for disaster recovery and will only be used should we lose the ability to issue with our primary intermediates.
+We are still using the X3 intermediate for OCSP.
-We do not use the X1, X2, X3, and X4 intermediates anymore.
+We do not use the X1, X2, and X4 intermediates anymore.

 IdenTrust has cross-signed our RSA intermediates for additional compatibility.